Chu Guo

 An architectural background has given me a strong interest in building typologies and how they can be merged together to create experimental spaces.
 The switch to Interior Design, and working within the Interior Detail Platform, has allowed me to develop further and establish clear design concepts and articulate the language and identity of space in detail.

-Two Artists in Residence: Overview
+Two Artists In Residence: The Project

 This Thesis Design Project is concerned with the creation of accommodation and studio for two artists in residence as part of a notional University of the Arts program, bringing together practitioners from international partner institutions for an annual nine-month residency that culminates with a summer exhibition within the space.